ba-san/Count-Annotator/README.md

 1. Go to the "Count-Annotator" directory.

 2. setting path and frame of video2img.py
-(you can use default setting for demo. the demo video is gotten from [this page](https://www.pexels.com/video/time-lapse-video-of-people-crossing-the-street-853960/))
+(you can use default setting for demo. the demo video is gotten from [this page](https://www.pexels.com/video/people-walking-in-the-park-in-timelapse-mode-1625972/))

 ```
-save_frame_range('./videos/shibuya.mp4', #input video
+save_frame_range('./videos/park.mp4', #input video
                  0, 10000000000, 100, # start, end, frame
-                 './images/', 'shibuya') #output directory and output images' prefix
+                 './images/', 'park') #output directory and output images' prefix
 ```
 3. run by ``` python video2img.py```